d13r/dotfiles/.github/README.md

 [Install Windows Terminal from the Microsoft Store](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab).

-[Install Debian from the Microsoft Store](https://www.microsoft.com/store/productId/9MSVKQC78PK6?ocid=pdpshare).
+[Install Ubuntu from the Microsoft Store](https://apps.microsoft.com/detail/9pdxgncfsczv?hl=en-GB&gl=GB).
 Run it, wait while it completes setup, set a username and password when prompted, then quit.

 Put this in `c:\Users\dave\.wslconfig`: